 |ANU College of Engineering and Computer Science

 * Some students belong to more than one College.

 An Anonymous Survey – even with personalised invitations and reminders

 The Student Barometer surveys are anonymous.
 This is achieved by separating the mailing lists from the data.

 The way these surveys are administered is that i-graduate sends ANU enough hyperlinks to surveys for every student at ANU.
-The Evaluations team matches student names and e-mail addresses to individual links.
-The Evaluations team then does a “mail merge” to create the e-mail correspondence students receive from ANU (i-graduate does not correspond directly with students through the collection).
+The Institutional Research team matches student names and e-mail addresses to individual links.
+The Institutional Research team then does a “mail merge” to create the e-mail correspondence students receive from ANU (i-graduate does not correspond directly with students through the collection).

 At the end of the survey, the links are removed from the data.
 This makes it impossible for us to link the data back to any individual.

 Withdrawing your Student Barometer Response

 Your response to the survey can only be withdrawn while the survey is in the field.
 If you wish to withdraw your response, you can do so in one of two ways.

 - Get in touch with the Institutional Research team (email@example.com) and request your data be withdrawn.
 We will then send an e-mail to i-graduate asking your data to be deleted.
 This approach preserves your anonymity as it keeps the separation between your identity and your data.